 3. Transactions are Final

 When a crypto transaction is confirmed, it’s final.
 There are no chargebacks or cancellations like with credit card payments.
-This makes it important to double-check all details before sending funds, as they cannot be undone.
+Because transactions cannot be undone, it’s important to carefully review all details before sending funds.

 4. Transaction Validation

-Each transaction goes through a validation process, and once it’s confirmed by the network, it is permanently added to the blockchain.
+Each transaction goes through a validation process.
+Once it’s confirmed by the network, it is permanently added to the blockchain.

 How to Protect Yourself?